JMPerez/beats-audio-api/README.md

 You can see a **demo** on [https://jmperezperez.com/beats-audio-api](https://jmperezperez.com/beats-audio-api)

 You can search for any track in the Spotify's catalog, and display a diagram of the detected peaks.
 Then, click on 'Play' to listen to the song while seeing an indicator on top of the peaks diagram.
-Apart from the detected tempos, the tempo provided by Echo Nest is shown.
+Apart from the detected tempos, the tempo provided by Spotify is shown.

 <img align="center" src="https://jmperezperez.com/assets/images/posts/bpm-detection-example.png" alt="Screenshot of the BPM detector">

 ## Run it yourself

-There are no dependencies to install, and you don't need to register any app on Spotify or Echo Nest.
+There are no dependencies to install, and you don't need to register any app on Spotify.
 Just clone the project and start a server.